jimmy-guzman/eslint-config/README.md

 > A simple, modern ESLint config that covers most use cases.

-## **Why Use This?**
+## Why Use This?

-A strict-but-practical ESLint config that **doesn’t require much thought**.
-It works out of the box, adapts to your stack, and enforces good patterns without getting in the way.
+A strict but practical ESLint config that works out of the box, adapts to your stack, and enforces good patterns without getting in the way.
+It catches real bugs, reduces ambiguity, and keeps your codebase consistent.

-- **Auto-detects dependencies** – Handles React, TypeScript, Astro, Next.js, Vitest, Jest, Playwright, Storybook, and TanStack Query.
+- Auto-detects your stack: React, TypeScript, Astro, Next.js, Vitest, Jest, Playwright, Storybook, and TanStack Query.
-- **Prevents real issues** – Focuses on rules that actually matter.
+- Prevents real issues: Prioritizes rules that catch bugs and unsafe patterns.
-- **Fast & lightweight** – Loads only what’s needed, so it won’t slow you down.
+- Prevents confusion: Flags ambiguous code, confusing promise usage, shadowed variables, and unused exports.
+- Enforces consistency: Standardizes imports, naming, coding style, and testing conventions.
+- Fast and lightweight: Loads only what your project needs.
-- **No setup needed** – Install it, import it, done.
+- Zero-config start: Install it, extend it, done.
-- **Customizable** – Turn off what you don’t need.
+- Customizable: Turn off or override rules per project or file.
-- **Works with tests** – Supports Vitest, Jest, Playwright, and Testing Library.
+- Test-ready: Works with Vitest, Jest, Playwright, and Testing Library.
-- **Encourages modern JS** – Keeps things clean and readable.

 ---